karthik11135/add_hdf_proposal/add_hdf_proposal.md

 The goal of this project is to enhance the capabilities of the HDF writing.
 It aims to build simulation state preservation, restoration and incorporate checkpoint integration with regression testing.

 Benefits from the project
-1. Simulation state snapshot is stored accurately from future references.
+1. Simulation state snapshot is stored accurately for future references.
 In this way, they can be shared with others.
-2. Two simulation states can be compared
+2. Two simulation states can be compared.
 3. State reconstruction from an existing HDF file enables users to use the instance directly.
 4. Automatic checkpoint integration enables to create HDF files whenever the condition occurs.
-5. Debugging capabilities are improved
+5. Debugging capabilities are improved.
 6. The regression testing techqniues are most robust with the checkpoints.

 | **TARDIS Module**       | **State Storage**                                                                 | **Use cases** |